ludgerh/cam-ai-server/README.md

    `cd ~`

-   If you are logged into your target system via SSH, do this:
+   **If you are installing on a remote target system via SSH**, do this:

    `ssh cam_ai@[name_or_ip]`